 The printing press amplified the translation and circulation of Bibles in common languages other than Latin and contributed to secular text and music printing.
 Many had access to knowledge to move to a different era.

-8 – The Revolution of science
+8 – The Revolution of Science

 During the Renaissance period, science grew as people embraced empirical evidence rather than subjective assumptions.

 Besides astronomy, scientists also made several historical discoveries in botany, mechanics, anatomy, and acoustics.
-Different from Humanism that incorporated art and religion, science was perceived by its proponents as separate from the Church and its teachings.
+Different from Humanism which incorporated art and religion, science was perceived by its proponents as separate from the Church and its teachings.

 9 – The Polyphonic Music